CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-One thing’s for sure: Tots have no shortage of energy.
-Thankfully, toddler climbing toys can help busy bees burn some of it off while also helping them work toward developmental milestones.
-According to Jana Sarno, BCBA, a board-certified behavior analyst and the chief clinical officer of Hopebridge Autism Therapy Centers, “climbing toys can provide a variety of benefits for growing babies and toddlers, including both fine and gross motor skills.”
+One thing’s for sure: Toddlers have no shortage of energy.
+Thankfully, toddler climbing toys can help them burn some of it off while also supporting developmental milestones.
+According to Jana Sarno, BCBA, a board-certified behavior analyst, “climbing toys can provide a variety of benefits for growing babies and toddlers, including both fine and gross motor skills.”
 As an example, she explains, “a climbing toy may give your baby the opportunity to work on early gross motor skills such as sitting up, sitting up unassisted and pulling themselves to stand.”

-Climbing toys for toddlers come in all shapes and sizes, so there are plenty of options to consider as you shop for your family.
+Climbing toys for toddlers come in all shapes and sizes, so there are plenty of options to browse.
 While many can be used indoors or outdoors, you might want to consider adding a small-scale toddler indoor climbing toy to your home—especially if you want to keep your tot from scaling the furniture.
-To streamline your search, check out our favorite designs below.
-Plus, read expert-backed advice on developmental benefits, safety tips and more.
+Here, find our favorite toddler climbers, as recommended by parents from The Bump community.

 How We Chose the Best Toddler Climbing Toys

 • We interviewed a behavior analyst, a pediatric occupational therapist and a pediatrician to learn what features to look for in toddler climbing toys.
-Plus, they offered advice on how to safely use these play structures.
+Plus, they offered advice on how to safely use these playsets.

 Best Toddler Climbing Toys